img

 Take clear photographs before you begin.
 This visual record helps track any changes during the cleaning process and serves as a valuable reference for future care.
 Here are some best tips to document effectively:

 High-Resolution Images: Use a camera with good resolution to capture clear, detailed images.
 Multiple Angles: Take photographs of the entire painting, as well as close-ups of specific areas of interest, such as corners, edges, and any areas with visible damage.
-Varying Lighting: Experiment with different lighting conditions (natural light, artificial light) to capture the painting's surface texture and colors accurately.
+Varying Lighting: Experiment with different lighting conditions (natural light, artificial light) to capture the painting's surface texture and color palette accurately.
 Include a Scale: Place a ruler or another object of known size in some of the photos to provide a sense of scale.
 Secure Storage: Store the photographs in a safe place, such as a cloud storage service or a physical archive, to ensure they are readily accessible when needed.

 oil painting with delicate pigments & varnishes